-Students will no longer be required to bring money to school, parents/guardians will be able to pay for school items through a secure online system from anywhere at anytime, and school staff will no longer need to collect, count and deposit as much money as they have in the past.
+Students will no longer be required to bring money to school, parents/guardians will be able to pay for school items through a secure online system from anywhere at anytime, and school staff ill no longer need to collect, count and deposit as much money as they have in the past.

 If all parents/guardians sign up for School Cash Online, handling money will be eliminated altogether.
+Parents can pay for school items through eCheque or credit card.